junxit/us-congress-bills-114/metadata.md

 - 2015-09-17 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Roberts with an amendment in the nature of a substitute.
 Without written report.
 - 2015-09-17 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Roberts with an amendment in the nature of a substitute.
 Without written report.
 - 2015-09-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 231.
+- 2015-09-21 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6852-6855; text as passed Senate: CR S6853-6854)
+- 2015-09-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6852-6855; text as passed Senate: CR S6853-6854)